xbeat/Machine-Learning/README.md

 Introduction to Feature Scaling

 Feature scaling is a crucial preprocessing step in machine learning that transforms the attributes of a dataset to a common scale.
 This process ensures that all features contribute equally to the model's learning process, preventing features with larger magnitudes from dominating those with smaller ranges.
 By standardizing the input features, we can significantly improve the performance and convergence of many machine learning algorithms.

+## PyTorch Tutorial Building Neural Networks with Python

+Introduction to PyTorch

+PyTorch is an open-source machine learning library developed by Facebook's AI Research lab.
+It provides a flexible and efficient framework for building and training neural networks.
+PyTorch is known for its dynamic computational graph, which allows for easier debugging and more intuitive development of complex models.

 ## Sequence Data in Machine Learning with Python